AthensHarward/AthensHarward/README.md

 My passion for cybersecurity is not just about the technicalities; it’s about the mindset.
 The field demands a unique blend of diligence, proactive strategy, and an unending thirst for knowledge—qualities that define my approach to both life and work.
 I am committed to not just navigating but excelling in this ever-changing environment, driven by a mission to make the digital world a safer place for everyone.

 ## Skills

-## Skills Section

 ### Programming Languages:
 - **Java**: Basic understanding, with capabilities in building simple applications and solving problems.
-- **Python**: Competent in scripting and automating tasks, with a focus on security applications.
+- **Python**: Basic understanding, with capabilities in building simple applications and solving problems.
-- **HTML & CSS**: Solid foundation in web development, enabling the creation of structured and styled web pages.
+- **HTML & CSS**: Basic foundation in web development, enabling the creation of structured and styled web pages.

 ### Cybersecurity Knowledge:
-- **System Policies**: Well-versed in the development and implementation of system policies to secure information systems.
+- **System Policies**: Versed in the development and implementation of system policies to secure information systems.
 - **Network Security**: Knowledgeable about network configurations, safe network practices, and defense strategies.
 - **Internet Practices**: Familiar with secure browsing techniques, phishing defense, and online privacy measures.

 ### Penetration Testing Tools:
-- Proficient in using tools such as Nmap for network discovery and vulnerability scanning.
+- Experienced in using tools such as Nmap for network discovery and vulnerability scanning.
 - Experienced with Gobuster for directory and file enumeration in web applications.

 ### Networking:
 - Solid grasp of the TCP/IP suite, understanding the fundamental protocols and services that enable internet and network communication.

-### Tips for Further Enhancement:
-- **Examples**: Where possible, include brief examples of how you've applied these skills in projects or tasks.
-This adds credibility and depth to your claims.
-- **Certifications or Courses**: Mention any relevant certifications, courses, or workshops you’ve completed that relate to these skills.
-- **Projects**: Linking to specific projects on your GitHub that demonstrate these skills in action can be highly effective.
-It provides tangible evidence of your capabilities.
-- **Continuous Learning**: Indicate any areas where you are actively expanding your knowledge or skills, showcasing your commitment to staying current in the field.

 ## Certifications